4th Grade

 In Reading…

-The fourth graders will continue their studies of characters traits and feelings in our realistic fiction unit.
+The fourth graders will study character traits and feelings in our realistic fiction unit.

-Also our fourth graders have been, and will continue to focus on Sign Posts.
-The sign posts they are learning are: contrast and contradiction, again and again, tough questions, words of the wiser, aha moments, and memory moments.
+Our fourth graders will also learn to focus on Sign Posts.
+The sign posts they will learn are: contrast and contradiction, again and again, tough questions, words of the wiser, aha moments, and memory moments.
 These are designed to help students notice and identify common elements in most of the stories they read.
 By noticing these common elements and using anchor questions, students will be able to better interpret different story elements, such as, conflict, theme, plot and character traits.

-Students should be practicing the Sign Posts they learn in school while reading at home.
+Students should practice the Sign Posts they learn in school while reading at home.
 When they encounter a sign post, they should stop and jot in their reading or homework notebook or on a post-it.

 Writing